National Highway 966 (India)

 National Highway 966 (NH 966) is a highway which connects Palakkad, Malappuram and Kozhikode district headquarters in Kerala.
 It was previously known as NH 213.
 It covers a distance of 125 km.
 At Ramanattukara, near Kozhikode, it joins NH 66.
 At Palakkad it joins NH 544, which connects Coimbatore and Cochin through Palakkad.
+The Palakkad–Malappuram–Kozhikode Greenfield Highway has been proposed in order to decongest the traffic on NH 966 and reduce travelling time between Kozhikode and Palakkad.